Hussainajhar8/DevOps_training/Post-Academy-Projects/Project-1-Implement-a-CI-CD-Pipeline/README.md

    - Create user
    - Go to `Manage Jenkins` -> `Settings` -> `Security`
    - Scroll to `Git Host Key Verification Configuration` and set `Host Key Verification Strategy` to `Accept First connection` then click `Save`
-   - Install Git, Docker, Docker pipeline and Kubernetes plugins
+   - Install Git, Docker, Docker pipeline, Kubernetes and SSH agent plugins
    - Create the credentials required for your pipeline.

 3. **Create an item as a pipeline in Jenkins.**